Weakly globular double categories and weak units: Weakly globular fair -categories

 Since $L\rw H$ is a pseudo-natural transformation, from the above the following diagrams pseudo-commute:

 Since $H\in\segps\fatcat{\zuDop}{\Cat}$, the bottom maps are equivalences of categories.
 The vertical maps are also equivalences of categories since $L\rw H$ is a levelwise equivalence.
-It follows that the top maps are also equivalences of categories.
-This completes the proof that $L\in\fairwg{2}$. \end{proof}
+By Remark \ref{fairtowg2Rem-5} it follows that the top maps are also equivalences of categories.
+By Remark \ref{wgfair-rem01} this completes the proof that $L\in\fairwg{2}$. \end{proof}